 The Municipality does not directly manage any of its public drinking water supplies, instead gaining its water from various sources managed by the Towns of New Glasgow, Trenton, and Stellarton.
-However, the watersheds and recharge areas for these sources, as well as for the Town of Pictou, are partially or wholly within the land area of the Municipality.
-Therefore, decisions about land use made by the Municipality have the potential to impact the quality of drinking water for residents of the Municipality and of the Towns.
-This Plan identifies the source water areas, on Schedule 'B', and includes policies for working with the Towns to ensure proposals for any higher risk land uses proposed within these areas are carefully reviewed.
-The Land Use Bylaw also implements stricter zoning and an increased watercourse setback around Forbes Lake, which is the source water for the Town of New Glasgow.
-The Municipality may also work at the request of the other Towns to implement stricter controls on land use in their source water areas in the future.
+However, the watersheds and recharge areas for these sources, as well as for the Town of Pictou and for Antigonish County, are partially or wholly within the land area of the Municipality.
+Therefore, decisions about land use made by the Municipality have the potential to impact the quality of drinking water for residents of the Municipality, the Towns, and Antigonish County.
+This Plan identifies the source water areas on Schedule 'B' and includes a prohibition on high-risk uses in these areas.
+The Land Use Bylaw also implements stricter zoning on public wellfields and on the primary watershed of Forbes Lake, which is the source water for the Town of New Glasgow.
+This Plan implements a development buffer from all watercourses and increases this buffer around Forbes Lake.
+Finally, this Plan includes policy for working with the other municipalities to ensure proposals zoning map amendments or development agreements are carefully reviewed for any potential risk to public drinking water supplies.

-Applicable policies: 3-9, 3-10, 3-11
+Applicable policies: 3-9, 3-10, 3-11, 3-12, 3-37